genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/05_data-grid.md

   };
 ```

-### Providing custom column config
+## Custom column config

-If we want to fully customise how columns are displayed we can provide column config for every column.
+If you want to customise how each column is displayed, you can provide column config for every column.

-Create a new file called positionColumnDefs.ts in the same directory
+Create a new file called positionColumnDefs.ts in the same directory.

 ```typescript title="positionColumnDefs.ts"
 export const positionColumnDefs: ColDef[] = [
   {field: 'INSTRUMENT_NAME', headerName: 'Instrument', sort: 'desc', flex: 2},